georchestra/georchestra/README.md

 How to customize ?
 ==================

-Copy the "template" config directory and edit "yourown" to match your needs:
+Copy the "template" config directory (or fork the georchestra/template repository) and edit "yourown" to match your needs:

     PROFILE=yourown
     cp -r config/configurations/template config/configurations/${PROFILE}